top of page

 Yes, Design Works High School will offer a variety of AP courses for students to participate in and potentially earn college credit.

-Students may also earn college credit through College Now courses or Pratt's pre-college programming.
+Students will also have the opportunity to earn college credit through College Now courses or Pratt's pre-college programming.

 Extracurricular Activities